DeepRegNet/DeepReg/docs/doc_data_loader.md

 [test paired data](https://github.com/ucl-candi/DeepReg/tree/master/data/test/nifti/paired)
 as an example.

-Optionally, the data may not to be all saved directly under the top directory.
-They can be grouped in subdirectories as long as the data paths are consistent.
+Optionally, the data may not be all saved directly under the top directory.
+They can be further grouped in subdirectories as long as the data paths are consistent.

 #### H5